When it comes to transitioning from a boyband to a successful solo career, the rule of Highlander is typically in effect: There can be only one.

 The other common thread is Chasez’s explicit and overtly sexual lyrics.
 Clearly inspired by The Artist Formerly Known as The Artist Formerly as Prince, Chasez doesn’t go as far as using the number “2” in place of the words “to,” “too” or “two,” or the letter “U” for “you,” but the sentiment is still the same.
 Most reviews focused on this line from “Come to Me”: “I lay awake and masturbate/ I love to hear the sounds you make.”
 As far as lines go, it’s about as far away from “God must have spent a little more time on you” as can be.

 It’s certainly a bold departure for Chasez from his NSYNC days.
 Unfortunately, it seems like a contrived move from someone trying a bit too hard to shed his bubblegum image.
-It might have worked had J.C. been the bad boy in the band (Was there really a bad boy in NSYNC?
-I guess there was Chris Kirkpatrick with his white boy dreads, but those were just bad.), but he always came across as a nice, if kind of weird, guy.
+It might have worked had J.C. been the bad boy in the band, but he always came across as a nice, if somewhat weird, guy.
+(Was there really a bad boy in NSYNC?
+I guess there was Chris Kirkpatrick with his white boy dreads, but those were just bad.)

 To be fair, Schizophrenic isn’t a bad album.
 There are some good songs here, most notably “She Got Me” (which sounds a bit too much like something Justin would do, which is probably why it wasn’t released as a single) and the lead single, which is undeniably catchy.
 Chasez really hits his stride in the middle of the record, which contains several strong tracks, including the excellent “If You Were My Girl,” “Something Special,” “One Night Stand” and possibly the best song on the album, the Basement Jaxx-produced “Shake It.”
 It’s easy to second-guess Chasez’s choices in hindsight, but it seems like he worked well with Basement Jaxx (they also collaborated on the 2004 single “Plug it In“).
 Maybe they should have had more of a presence on this album.
 At the very least, Chasez couldn’t have done worse by releasing “Shake It” as either his lead or second single.

-And when that guy instigated the infamous Wardrobe Malfunction at the 2004 Super Bowl, you might be surprised to know it was his former bandmate that ultimately paid the price.
-Chasez was scheduled to perform at the NFL Pro Bowl halftime show the following week before authorities pulled him.
+One of the few promotional gigs he did get was to perform at the 2004 NFL Pro Bowl halftime show.
+Held a week after his former bandmate instigated the infamous Wardrobe Malfunction at the Super Bowl, Chasez was the one who paid the price, as he was unceremoniously pulled from the show.
 The fact that he was doing the Pro Bowl show while Justin did the Super Bowl was quite symbolic of where the two were in their respective careers at that point.
 Nevertheless, the Pro Bowl gig was a big deal for someone like Chasez, who had only had one real hit as a solo artist.

 The exposure could have helped him – instead, his solo career pretty much fizzled out after “Some Girls” and “All Day Long” flopped on the singles charts.
 The album didn’t do much better, selling approximately 121,000 copies.
 Chasez tried to record a follow-up, 2007’s The Story of Kate, which was more ballad and adult contemporary-oriented.
 Timberlake even worked with him on some of the tracks.
 However, Jive refused to release it and Chasez left the label soon afterwards.
 He’s mainly worked behind the scenes since then, although he does still perform from time-to-time, showing off that amazing voice and making us all wonder what could have been.